Di-Gu/Detection/README.md

 # Marine Animal Detection
-This repository is built for UCSD ECE 228 final project, maintained by Di Gu, Shuangcheng Yang, Yixun Zhang and Kunmao Li\
+This repository is built for UCSD ECE 228 final project, maintained by Di Gu, Shuangcheng Yang, Yixun Zhang and Kunmao Li.
+Special thanks to [OBSEA](https://obsea.es/) for sharing their [underwater camera image]() with us.\
-Please refer this [paper]() for more details.
+Please refer this [paper]() for more details on our project.

 ## File Organization